lespicker/tachyons-one-page-scroll/content/news/2009-05-25-transporting-your-gear.md

 As an aside I have to tell you that I weigh 163 pounds soaking wet.
 With my wheel-on, I would clock in at under 200, max.
 The man who sat next to me weighed a conservative 240-260 pounds AND he carried a computer bag AND an overnighter.
 Does this airline weight regulation make any sense… at all?

 Anyway, what is a serious photographer to do?
 First a deep, dark secret.
-I probably have more photo bags in my office than my wife has pocketbooks!
-Seriously, over the years I have accumulated more over-the-shoulder, around-the-waist, wheeling, backpacking and sling photography bags than Imelda Marcus has shoes.
+I probably have more photo bags in my studio than my wife has pocketbooks!
+Seriously, over the years I have accumulated more over-the-shoulder, around-the-waist, wheeling, backpacking and sling photography bags than Imelda Marcus had shoes.
 But, if my wife is reading this, I swear I need them all, Hon!

 I very regularly use the following:
 <ul>